mongodb/docs/source/includes/fact-validate-standalone-inconsistencies.rst

 If any inconsistencies are detected by the :method:`db.collection.validate()` command, a warning is returned and the repair flag on the index is set to ``true``.

+:method:`db.collection.validate()` also validates any documents that violate the collection's
+:ref:`schema validation rules <schema-validation-document>`.